Masala Chai Concentrate and a Straining Saucepan Giveaway

 I had just moved into an apartment with a kitchen during my student days.
 I barely knew to cook and along with my roommates had just set up our kitchen- a rented fridge, a small gas stove and a toaster oven and a few pots, pans, spices and bags of lentils we had each brought from our mother's kitchens.

-We were fully set and felt all grown up, even though none of us had as yet accomplished cooking anything more than rice and dal, and that was dinner on most days.
-We didn't really feel the need to learn anything more, as when we got tired of dal, restaurants delivering delicious and cheap but greasy food right to your home and even ladies who cooked healthy meals for us "bachelors" (and bachelorettes) were only a phone call or a short walk away.
+We were all set and felt so grown up, even though none of us had accomplished cooking anything more than rice and dal, and that was dinner on most days.
+We didn't really feel the need to learn anything more, as when we got tired of dal, restaurants delivering delicious and cheap but greasy food right to your home and even home cooks who brought healthy, homemade meals for us "bachelors" (and bachelorettes) were only a phone call or a short walk away.

 But on that rainy Sunday, my roommates and I were stuck at home, with a yearning for masala chai.